9 Flight tracking technologies

 9.6 FLARM

 FLARM (a portmanteau of “flight” and “alarm”) is, with TCAS, one of the most widespread technologies for traffic awareness and collision avoidance.
 It is a system used to prevent potential aviation collision and to raise awareness of the pilot, initially tailored for light aircraft, such as gliders, light aircraft, rotorcraft, and drones.
-FLARM obtains its position and altitude readings from an internal GPS (or potentially other GNSS) and a barometric sensor, then broadcasts these together with forecast data about the future 3D flight track, calculated considering its speed, acceleration, track, turn radius, wind and other parameters.
+FLARM obtains its position and altitude readings from an internal Global Positioning System (GPS) (or potentially other Global Navigation Satellite System (GNSS)) and a barometric sensor, then broadcasts these together with forecast data about the future 3D flight track, calculated considering its speed, acceleration, track, turn radius, wind and other parameters.
 This is imperative for smaller lighter (even wind-powered) aircraft.

 At the same time, the receiver listens for other FLARM devices within range and processes the information received.
 Upon receiving such messages, the FLARM system may issue alarms to alert the pilot or show the relative position if other aircraft are within detection range.